LAS VEGAS — When Varo CEO Colin Walsh launched his digital bank four years ago, his goal from the start was to gain a national banking charter.

 After becoming the first fintech to receive preliminary approval from the Office of the Comptroller of the Currency in 2018, Walsh said he thinks the company is on its way to opening as a national bank next year.

-"We've been very transparent right from the beginning," Walsh told Banking Dive at Money20/20 in Las Vegas, regarding Varo's ambitions.
+"We've been very transparent right from the beginning," Walsh told Banking Dive at Money20/20, regarding Varo's ambitions.

 A national banking charter would reduce costs and allow Varo to offer a larger suite of consumer banking products, Walsh said.

 "You can lower your costs substantially because we're building our own technology platform," Walsh said.
 "When you're working with a sponsor bank, you don't get the full cost advantages."

 Varo partners with The Bancorp Bank to offer Federal Deposit Insurance Corp.-insured deposits.